Our Friends, Supporters and Cancer Resources

 Children's Healthcare of Atlanta - Georgia's leading pediatric healthcare system that is one of the largest in the United States.

-CURE - A nonprofit organization dedicated to conquering childhood cancer and leukemia through research, education and support of the patients and their families.
+CURE Childhood Cancer - A nonprofit organization dedicated to conquering childhood cancer and leukemia through research, education and support of the patients and their families.

 KOA Care Camps - The KOA system of campgrounds in the United States and Canada sponsors special non-profit programs for helping youngsters stricken with cancer and siblings to participate in the camping experience.

-Lance Armstrong Foundation - The Lance Armstrong Foundation inspires and empowers people affected by cancer.
+Livestrong Foundation - The Livestrong Foundation inspires and empowers people affected by cancer.
 We help people with cancer focus on living: we believe unity is strength, knowledge is power and attitude is everything.

 Leukemia & Lymphoma Society - The Leukemia & Lymphoma Society is dedicated to funding blood cancer research, education and patient services, including financial resources.